leebyron/til/entries/radiate intent.md

 If it's a good idea, go ahead and do it.
 Say loudly what you are doing along the way. _Radiate intent!_

+### Addendum: How to Radiate Intent

+- Write it down.
+Start with a short description of what you intend to do, and why.
+Keep the bottom line at the top.
+Expand your thinking from there: document assumptions, options and trade-offs.
+This will help you communicate clearly, create a single source of truth, and avoid repeating yourself.

+- Make timelines clear.
+When do you plan to begin?
+Are there significant moments worth noting?
+If others want to participate they need to know when.
+If there is urgency, make it known.

+- Share visibly and broadly.
+Start in whatever channel your team uses most.
+  Share in the channels your stakeholders use.
+If you're in a smaller organization, just send it to everyone.
+As you share ask "can you think of anyone who should know about this?"

+- Share often.
+Share when you decide on your intention.
+Share a reminder.
+Share when you begin.
+Share when you reach milestones.
+Share when you complete.
+  Share outcomes and lessons learned (and only here might you need to ask for forgiveness!).

+- Scale volume with impact.
+Radiating intent matters most when those around you will be impacted most.
+Share broader more frequently in situations that demand it, and narrower otherwise.